seamapi/public-tracker/README.md

 - Create helpful checklists with internal issues or descriptions
 - Report known timelines
 - Describe reproductions and known mitigations
+- Edit the original issues with references to not spam watchers with notifications

 ### Don't